 The Brio's front lights have a cleaner and sharper shape, but there is no projector lens like the Wigo.
 Both Honda Brio vs Toyota Wigo 2020 are integrated with LED daytime running lights with standard-Halogen front lights, contributing to the standout of the front end.

-The Honda Brio with an edgy exterior design.
+The Honda Brio and an edgy exterior design.

 The two competitors have an opposite front-end design.
 If the Brio owns an angular and masculine face, the Wigo has a gentle and neutral beauty.
 Therefore, the Honda Brio easily conquers young customers while Toyota targets middle-aged and elderly users.